MJoergen/qnice_cpu/README.md

 # A pipelined implementation of the QNICE CPU

-This version of the QNICE CPU (from the QNICE-FPGA project) is not a drop-in replacement, for the following two reasons:
+This version of the QNICE CPU (from the QNICE-FPGA project) is not a drop-in replacement, for the following three reasons:
 * This design uses the Wishbone memory bus.
 * This design uses separate instruction and data interfaces.
+* This design expects a one-clock-cycle delay when reading from instruction and/or data memory.

 However, it should be a simple operation to modify the QNICE-FPGA project to support this implementation.